byzer-org/byzer-doc/byzer-lang/en-us/introduction/online_trial.md

 # Try online

-In this chapter, we will guide you to quickly experience Byzer Notebook, Byzer's IDE application platform on the cloud.
-You can reserve 5 minutes to experience whole process.
+In this chapter, we will guide you to quickly experience Byzer Notebook, that is, Byzer's IDE application platform on the cloud.
+It takes 5 minutes to experience the whole process.

-### Official website registration
+### Register

-Before starting the trial, please make sure that you have successfully registered on the [Byzer official website](https://www.byzer.org) and had a trial account.
+Before starting the trial, please make sure that you have successfully applied for a trial account on [Byzer website](https://www.byzer.org).

 Click **Try Online** on the homepage: